HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 ## Lesson 4: Off-policy learning for prediction

 All learning control methods face a dilemma: They seek to learn action values conditional on subsequent *optimal* behaviour, but they need to behave non-optimally in order to explore all actions (to *find* the optimal actions).
-How can they learn about the optimal policy while behaving according to an exploratory policy?
+How can the optimal policy be learnt while behaving according to an exploratory policy?
 The on-policy approach in the preceding section is actually a compromise—it learns action values not for the optimal policy, but for a near-optimal policy that still explores.

-On-policy methods attempt to evaluate or improve the policy that is used to make decisions, whereas off-policy methods evaluate or improve a policy different to that used to generate the data.
+On-policy methods attempt to evaluate or improve the policy that is used to make decisions, whereas off-policy methods evaluate or improve a policy different to that used to learn returns.

 In the on-policy learning implicitly discussed so far, the behaviour policy is equal to the target policy.